avadesh02/SanskritOCR/README.md

 # Citing DevDigitizer

 If you want to cite **DevDigitizer** in your papers, please use the following bibtex line:
-`
-Avadesh, Meduri, and Navneet Goyal.
+<cite> Avadesh, Meduri, and Navneet Goyal.
 "Optical Character Recognition for Sanskrit Using Convolution Neural Networks."
 In 2018 13th IAPR International Workshop on Document Analysis Systems (DAS), pp. 447-452.
-IEEE, 2018.`
+IEEE, 2018. </cite>